stubbscroll/evolve-script/readme.txt

   selected a mimic. this is a visual error, the chosen mimic is in effect
 - the script doesn't stop if the game is paused, it should
 - last 0* mad run with nephilim failed to trade for uranium at the end
+- in warlord, sometimes spire supply tab doesn't display properly after building a transport. this prevents the script from sending supplies
+- MAD: set trade routes to sell uranium before researching mutual destruction, which is the opposite of desired behaviour

 warning! use at your own risk. make a save first. the script is extremely fragile and will break on the slighest change in the game code and html design.